AtharvaD1407/AtharvaD1407/README.md

 <h2 id="about-me">Hi there 👋, I'm Atharva Dhemare!</h2>

-🔭 I’m currently working on mastering full-stack development, competitive programming, and building innovative projects. <br>
+I’m an aspiring full-stack developer, currently pursuing **MBA Tech** in **Computer Engineering** at **NMIMS Navi Mumbai**.
+I’m passionate about learning both front-end and back-end development, and I enjoy working on web development, competitive programming, and creating projects that challenge me.

-🌱 I’m passionate about learning new technologies and contributing to open-source projects.
+I’m always looking to learn new technologies and contribute to open-source projects.
+My goal is to grow my skills and apply them to real-world projects that make a difference.

+Feel free to check out my repositories, and don’t hesitate to reach out if you'd like to collaborate or discuss ideas!

 ---